datea/datea-embed/readme.md

 #Datea

-A django based crowdsourcing and civic engagement framework, currently supporting community driven maps of reports.
-It was designed to include other participatory dynamics in the future.

-This is our first beta release.
-Any feedback is welcomed.
-Instructions and more information will come at a later date.
+Datea is a corwdsourcing and civic engagement platform for citizen reports, which can be visualized in maps, picture galleries, timelines and charts.
+It's mail goal is to allow citizens to share and visualize useful information for any purpose.
+It's flexibel structure based on hashtags allows anyone to create map, timeline or gallery by using a hashtag when creating a report (dateo).
+Furthermore, report iniciatives can be created by organizations such as NGOs, local governments and activists, which allow them to campaign for certain issues in order to obtain useful information from users.

-If you are interested in using or contributing to this project, or want toknow a litle bit more about us or the plattform, please feel free to contact us at contacto@datea.pe
+If you are interested in using or contributing to this project, or want toknow a litle bit more about us or the plattform, please feel free to contact us at contacto@datea.pe or via gitter (datea-gitter channel).

-Basic install instructions for local development can be found at INSTALL.txt

-If you want to know a little bit more about the installation requirements, you can take a look at the datea/requirements folder.

 If interested in in a deployment or new feature, we also provide commercial support.

 The Datea Team

 #Datea Embed

-This repo is specifically for the Embed, current technologies are listed below:

-* angularJS
-* yeoman
-* bower
+This embed supports report iniciatives, with a limited set of features compared to the web (no user login or creation of reports/dateos).
+If you'd like to extend the features, please let us know.

+To install and run it in a local dev environment:

+1. Make sure you got grunt and bower installed: (sudo) npm install -g grunt bower
+2. Install dependencies: bower install
+3. Run to start local dev server: grunt serve

-* grunt
+To compile: grunt build
-* bootstrap
-* less
-* leaflet

 #Coding Style